 A personality disorder involves a lasting pattern of emotional instability and unhealthy behaviors that seriously disrupt daily living and relationships.
 Examples include borderline, antisocial, and narcissistic personality disorders.

 Psychotic disorders cause detachment from reality.
 People with these diagnoses experience delusions, hallucinations, disorganized thinking, and speech.
 Schizophrenia is probably the best known of these illnesses, although detachment from reality can sometimes affect people with other psychiatric disorders.

 These are severe sleep disorders, including insomnia disorder, nightmare disorder, sleep apnea, and restless legs syndrome.

 Somatic Symptom and Related Disorders

-A person with one of these disorders may have distressing and incapacitating physical symptoms with no clear medical cause. (“Somatic” means “of the body.”)
+A person with one of these disorders may have distressing and incapacitating physical symptoms with no apparent medical cause. (“Somatic” means “of the body.”)
 Examples include illness anxiety disorder, somatic symptom disorder (previously known as hypochondriasis), and factitious disorder.

 Trauma- and Stressor-Related Disorders

 These psychiatric disorders develop during or after stressful or traumatic life events.
-Examples include posttraumatic stress disorder (PTSD) and acute stress disorder.
+Examples include post-traumatic stress disorder (PTSD) and acute stress disorder.